mz-mc/website/content/english/services/research-intelligence/index.md

 draft: false
 ---

-### Knowledge is Power
+### Knowledge Is Power

-MZMC conducts in-depth research and intelligence reporting to support evidence-based marketing, track KPIs, and help clients optimize for impact.
+MZMC delivers in-depth research and market intelligence to support evidence-based strategy, KPI tracking, and performance optimization.

-We combine extensive knowledge of China’s food and agriculture markets with rigorous research methodologies and a passion to understand.
-The end result is better returns for our clients and strategies designed to ensure long-term success.
+We combine long-standing knowledge of China’s food and agriculture landscape with rigorous, field-tested research methodologies and a commitment to understanding how markets function in practice.
+The result is clearer decision-making, stronger returns on investment, and strategies built for long-term success.

 <div class="service-checklist">

-#### What we examine
+#### What We Examine

-<i class="fa fa-check"></i> Regulatory environment
+<i class="fa fa-check"></i> Regulatory frameworks and market access requirements

-<i class="fa fa-check"></i> Supply chain bottlenecks and pain points
+<i class="fa fa-check"></i> Supply chain structure, bottlenecks, and points of friction

-<i class="fa fa-check"></i> Retail and consumer trends across regions and demographics
+<i class="fa fa-check"></i> Retail, e-commerce, and consumer trends across regions and demographics

-<i class="fa fa-check"></i> Competing products and suppliers
+<i class="fa fa-check"></i> Competitive landscape, including products, suppliers, and channels

-<i class="fa fa-check"></i> Economic and price trends
+<i class="fa fa-check"></i> Macroeconomic conditions and price dynamics

-<i class="fa fa-check"></i> Labeling requirements and permissible claims
+<i class="fa fa-check"></i> Labeling standards and permissible claims

 </div>
 <br>

-#### How we do it
+#### How We Work

-Our market specialists employ quantitative and qualitative analyses informed by desk research, expert interviews, and field visits to critical points in the supply chain.
-We apply both manual searching and tech-enabled tools to extract metrics for products, prices, and sellers from popular e-commerce platforms.
-We identify and interview leading importers, distributors, retailers, industry associations, and government regulators.
-We conduct field visits to border ports, free-trade zones, logistics hubs, retailers, and foodservice outlets.
-We work with global leaders in consumer survey research to understand the habits and preferences of China’s consumers in relation to specific products.
+Our specialists integrate quantitative and qualitative analysis, combining structured desk research with expert interviews and on-the-ground fieldwork at critical points in the value chain.

+We extract product, pricing, and seller data from major e-commerce platforms using a hybrid methodology that blends manual validation with advanced analytical tools.
+We engage directly with importers, distributors, retailers, industry associations, and regulators to test assumptions and verify market realities.

+Our field research spans border ports, free-trade zones, logistics hubs, retail environments, and foodservice channels.
+In parallel, we collaborate with leading global consumer research firms to generate statistically robust insights into purchasing behavior and product perception in China.

 #### Recent reports